Spach Transformer: Spatial and Channel-wise Transformer Based on Local and Global Self-attentions for PET Image Denoising: Experiments

 \subsection{Implementation and quantification}

-The Unet \cite{ronneberger2015u}, Swin Transformer-based structure \cite{chen2021transmorph}, and Restormer \cite{zamir2021restormer} were adopted as the reference methods.
+The Unet \cite{ronneberger2015u}, Swin Transformer \cite{liu2021swin, chen2021transmorph}, and Restormer \cite{zamir2021restormer} structures were adopted as the reference methods.
+For a fair comparison, all the structures were implemented with four levels, and the channel number $C$ was changed to have similar model parameters (21M).
 All the architectures utilized the Charbonnier loss \cite{barron2019general} as the training loss function.
+The best models of each architecture were chosen based on their best PSNR performances on the validation set.
 For Spach Transformer, the channel size of the transformer blocks can influence the network parameters a lot.
 We have investigated the performance of the Spach Transformer with different channel sizes.
 During network training, the AdamW optimizer was used and 300 epochs were run with the initial learning rate of 1e-5 gradually reduced to 1e-8 using cosine annealing \cite{loshchilov2016sgdr}.
-The proposed network was implemented on the Nvidia Tesla V100 GPU.
+The proposed network was implemented on Nvidia Tesla V100 GPU.

-As for quantification, the peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) were utilized to quantify the global performance of different methods.
+As for quantification, the peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) were {calculated using the whole-body PET images and} utilized to quantify the global performance of different methods.
 For oncological PET images, preserving tumor uptake is essential for disease diagnosis and monitoring.
 To evaluate the performance of different methods regarding tumor-uptake recovery, the contrast-to-noise (CNR) was calculated at the tumor region as

-Here $V_{\text{tumor}}$ is the mean value of the tumor region of interest (ROI). $V_{\text{ref}}$ and $\sigma_{\text{ref}}$ are the reference ROIs' mean value and standard deviation, respectively.
+Here $V_{\text{tumor}}$ is the mean value of the tumor region of interest (ROI).
+The tumor ROI was selected based on the center of the tumor. $V_{\text{ref}}$ and $\sigma_{\text{ref}}$ are the reference ROIs' mean value and standard deviation, respectively.
 The reference ROIs were selected from uniform regions inside the liver region.